daattali/beautiful-jekyll/_posts/2020-09-03-three-ways-to-ease-yourself-back-into-the-week.md

 - slow living
 - simplify your life
 - easing back into the week
+description: Three helpful planning suggestions to ease yourself back into the week.

 ---
 After a weekend break, _I used to be that cheetah_.
 The more I get done Monday, the better the rest of the week will be, I thought!
 I'll be all set.
 Nope.
 It always ended up burning me out for the rest of the week.
 And I'm not doing myself or family any service by doing that. ⁣Today on the blog, I'm sharing with you how to ease yourself back into the week (without burning out).